 10.1 General

-Departments shall ensure the worksite is maintained in a clean and sanitary condition.
-The employer shall determine and implement an appropriate written schedule for cleaning and method of decontamination based upon the location within the facility, type of surface to be cleaned, type of soil present, and tasks or procedures being performed in the area.
+Schools or departments shall ensure the worksite is maintained in a clean and sanitary condition.
+Schools or departments shall determine and implement an appropriate written schedule for cleaning and method of decontamination based upon the location within the facility, type of surface to be cleaned, type of soil present, and tasks or procedures being performed in the area.

-All equipment and environmental and working surfaces shall be cleaned and decontaminated with an appropriate disinfectant, such as household bleach (1 part bleach and 10 parts water), etc., after contact with blood or other potentially infectious materials.
+All equipment and environmental and working surfaces shall be cleaned and decontaminated with an appropriate disinfectant (e.g. 1 part household bleach and 10 parts water) after contact with blood or other potentially infectious materials.

 Contaminated work surfaces shall be decontaminated with an appropriate disinfectant, after completion of procedures; immediately or as soon as feasible when surfaces are overtly contaminated or after any spill of blood or other potentially infectious materials; and at the end of the work shift if the surface may have become contaminated since the last cleaning.